-Response: This condominium complex is not within an evacuation area.
+Response: These subject properties are not within an evacuation area.

 10. REDEVELOPMENT ANALYSIS

 Indicate if the amendment is located in an identified redevelopment area (i.e., Community Redevelopment Agency, Community Development Block Grant).
 If so, describe how the amendment will facilitate redevelopment and promote approved redevelopment plan.